Strong chiral optical force for small chiral molecules based on electric-dipole interactions, inspired by the asymmetrical hydrozoan $\textit{Velella velella}$: Summary and Outlook

 There is much still to be done.
 For a more accurate description of our chiral optical force, the molecule's nuclear spins should be considered explicitly.
 A perturbative treatment of our chiral optical force like the one presented in this paper should be sufficient for chiral molecular matter-wave interferometry \cite{Cameron14b, Cameron14c, Stickler21a} and the distillation of chiral molecules in chiral optical lattices \cite{Isaule22a}, for example.
 It remains for us to develop a non-perturbative treatment for more demanding potential applications, including the resolution of enantiomers \cite{Kucirka96a, Canaguier-Durand13a, Cameron14b, Bradshaw15a, Rukhlenko16a, Fang21a, Forbes22a}.

 We note here that many different electromagnetic fields can give rise to chiral optical forces based on electric-dipole interactions at leading order.
 A key ingredient is the use of three mutually orthogonal electric field components, which can be arranged in either a left-handed or a right-handed configuration.
 These chiral optical forces might be referred to as different ``blends'' of COFFEEE, the chiral optical force identified in this paper being the ``static/lin$\perp$lin blend''.
+Synthetic chiral light \cite{Ayuso19a} and chiral topological light \cite{Mayer23a} might offer additional possibilities for chiral optical forces based on electric-dipole interactions.

 We will return to these and related ideas elsewhere.

 \begin{backmatter} \bmsection{Funding} The Royal Society (URF$\backslash$R1$\backslash$191243).

 \bmsection{Acknowledgments} Robert P. Cameron is a Royal Society University Research Fellow and gratefully acknowledges the Royal Society's support.